CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 ## Fill terrain using "fill_ter"
-*required if "rows" is unset* Fill with the given terrain.
+Fill with the given terrain.

 Value: `"string"`: Valid terrain id from data/json/terrain.json